euab/jager/README.md

-> **This project has been DEPRECATED.** Contact me if you want to continue where I left off.
+> **This project has been DEPRECATED.** The code here is now public domain.
+Do whatever you want with it.

 # The Oofster